efezinoidisi/alx-system_engineering-devops/0x00-shell_basics/README.md

 - The file 4-listmorefiles contains script that displays the contents of the current directory including the hidden files in a long format.

 - The file 5-listfilesdigitonly contains script that displays the contents of the current directory including the hidden files in a long format with the user and group IDs displayed numerically.

+- The file 6-firstdirectory contains script that creates a directory named my_first_directory in the /tmp/ directory.

+-